 Revenue Recognition.
 Product Sales.
-We recognize revenue from sales of products upon shipment when title and risk of loss passes, and when terms are fixed and collection is probable.
-In instances where terms of a product sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria, unless customer acceptance terms are perfunctory or inconsequential.
+We recognize revenue from sales of products upon shipment when title and risk of loss passes and when terms are fixed and collection is probable.
+In the circumstance where terms of a product sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria unless the customer acceptance criteria are perfunctory or inconsequential.

 Service Revenue.
-Revenue from services includes after-market services, installation and implementation of products, and turnkey security screening services.
+Revenue from services includes after-market services, installation and implementation of products and turnkey security screening services.
 Generally, revenue from services is recognized when the services are performed.
 Revenues from out-of-warranty service maintenance contracts are recognized ratably over the respective terms of such contracts.
 Deferred revenue for such services arises from payments received from customers for services not yet performed.

 Multiple-Deliverable Arrangements.
-We enter into certain agreements with customers for the all-inclusive sale of capital equipment that contain multiple elements that may include civil works to prepare a site for the installation of equipment, the manufacture and delivery of equipment, the installation and integration of equipment, the training of customer personnel to operate the equipment and the after-market service of the equipment.
-The timing for each of these deliverables can range from a short amount of time and be completed entirely within a single reporting period to over several reporting periods depending upon the after-market service period.
-The general timing of revenue recognition for each deliverable may be dependent upon several milestones, including physical delivery of equipment, completion of factory acceptance test, completion of site acceptance test, installation and connectivity of equipment, certification of training of personnel and, in the case of after-market service deliverables, the passage of time as service revenue within a multiple-deliverable arrangement typically is recognized evenly over the post-warranty period of the service deliverable.
+We enter into certain agreements with customers for the sale of capital equipment involving multiple elements that may include civil works to prepare a site for the installation of equipment, manufacture and delivery of equipment, installation and integration of equipment, training of customer personnel to operate the equipment and after-market service of the equipment.
+The timetable for fulfilment of each of these deliverables can range from completion in a short amount of time and entirely within a single reporting period to completion over several reporting periods.
+The general timing of revenue recognition for each deliverable may be dependent upon several milestones, including physical delivery of equipment, completion of factory acceptance test, completion of site acceptance test, installation and connectivity of equipment, certification of training of personnel and, in the case of after-market service deliverables, the passage of time (typically evenly over the post-warranty period of the service deliverable).

-Multiple-deliverable arrangements require that the arrangement consideration be allocated to each deliverable based on its relative selling price and recognized as revenue when the revenue recognition criteria for each deliverable has been met.
-The arrangement is separated into more than one unit of accounting if both of the following criteria are met: (i) the delivered item has value to the customer on a stand-alone basis; and (ii) if the arrangement includes a general right of return relative to the delivered item, delivery or performance of the undelivered item is considered probable and substantially within our control.
+Multiple-deliverable arrangements require that consideration be allocated to each deliverable based on its relative selling price and recognized as revenue when the revenue recognition criteria for each deliverable has been met.
+The arrangement is separated into more than one unit of accounting if the delivered item has value to the customer on a stand-alone basis; and with respect to an arrangement including a general right of return relative to the delivered item, delivery or performance of the undelivered item is considered probable and substantially within our control.
 If these criteria are not met, the arrangement is accounted for as one unit of accounting and the recognition of revenue is deferred until delivery is complete or is recognized ratably over the contract period as appropriate.
 If these criteria are met, consideration is allocated at inception of the arrangement to all deliverables on the basis of the relative selling price.
-We have generally met these criteria as all of the deliverables in our multiple-deliverable arrangements have stand-alone value in that either the customer can resell that item or another vendor sells that item separately.
-We typically do not offer a general right of return in regards to our multiple-deliverable arrangements.
+We have generally met these criteria for multiple-deliverable arrangements as all of the deliverables in our arrangements have stand-alone value in that either the customer can resell that item or another vendor sells that item separately.
+We typically do not offer a general right of return in our multiple-deliverable arrangements.

 The selling price of each deliverable is determined by establishing vendor-specific objective evidence ("VSOE"), third party evidence ("TPE") or best estimate of selling price ("BESP") for each delivered item.
 Generally, either VSOE or TPE is determinable; however, in the few instances where neither VSOE nor TPE is determinable, we utilize our BESP in order to allocate consideration to those deliverables.
 BESP for our product deliverables is determined by utilizing a weighted average price approach.
-BESP for our service deliverables is determined primarily by utilizing a cost plus margin approach, and in some instances uses an average price per hour.
+BESP for our service deliverables is determined primarily by utilizing a cost-plus margin approach, though in some instances average price per hour is used.